spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-architectural-walkthrough-spryker-commerce-os.md

 ---

 {% info_block infoBox %}
 This tutorial is also available on the Spryker Training web-site.
-For more information and hands-on exercises, visit the [Spryker Training](https://training.spryker.com/courses/developer-bootcamp
+For more information and hands-on exercises, visit the [Spryker Training](https://training.spryker.com/courses/developer-bootcamp) web-site.
-{% endinfo_block %} web-site.)
+{% endinfo_block %}
 The main idea of this task is to understand the Spryker architecture and how things work all together.

 We will implement a very simple functionality in the back-end application to reverse a string.
 Then we will let the front-end application connect to the back-end one in order to use this functionality and show the result on a webpage in the shop.